 Merit-based aid is provided through university scholarship awards based on a test score and GPA point system.
 Students interested in academic awards must have the required ACT or SAT score and GPA to receive the amount listed.
 SAT score is calculated by combining the Math and Reading portions of the test.
-Learn more in the tables at the bottom of the page.
 These merit-based awards are renewable with a 3.0 college GPA and available to all incoming freshmen beginning in the fall of 2020.